StatsugiriLabs/PsReplayDownloader/README.md

 4. If you enjoy the extension, please consider donating to the [Statsugiri Kofi](https://ko-fi.com/statsugiri) to support future work on Pokémon data projects.

 ## FAQ

+### Why are the checkboxes not showing?
+There may be issues with the extension reloading new pages in the replay search menu.
+Try refreshing the page or search your username again in the extension pop-up.
+In particular, navigating from public to private replays has known issues.
+It's preferred you specify whether you want private replays by toggling the "Private Replays" checkbox before searching.

 ### Why not leverage the Pokémon Showdown Web API?